The terms saving and investing are often used interchangeably, but there are important differences. Here we’ll show you how they’re different.

-- You put your money into a bank or building society account, cash ISA, or even a piggy bank.
+- You put your money into a bank or building society account, cash Individual Savings Account (ISA), or even a piggy bank.

-- The bank or building society pays interest each year on the money you save.
+- The bank or building society pays interest on the money you save.
+This is paid without any tax being deducted, but you may have to pay tax on it depending on your personal circumstances.

 - If you save into a cash ISA, you don’t pay tax on any interest you earn.